mikebharris/CLAMS/README.md

 # TODO list

-* Write a decent front-end
+* Write a better front-end
 * Add authentication to the API
-* Put behind CloudFront
-* Add provisioning for DNS hostname in Route53